Ratiem/the-ultimate-europe-quiz/README.md

 # The Ultimate Europe quiz

-The Ultimate Europe Quiz is a fun interesting quiz aimed at testing the user on their general knowledge of the European countries in travel and geography.
+The Ultimate Europe Quiz is a fun interesting quiz aimed at testing the user on their general knowledge of the European Countries in travel and geography.
 This Simple trivia game is perfect for any get together event as friends or even a simple trivia night.

 The idea of the project was inspired by my love for Europe and travel.
 From a young age I have always had a passion for travel after being introduced to the beauty of travel by my parents at a young age.
 After my first Europe experience I never looked back.
 I found the questions to be a fun quiz for myself as well to test how much of Europe knowledge I have gathered since my first experience and the idea is that the user enjoys the game as much as l did and is inspired to explore the beauty of Europe one day.